jorgeepena/lunar-ecommerce/readme.md

 # About Lunar E-Commerce
 #### A collective effort by the community

-<strong>Lunar</strong> is an e-commerce solution developed with <a href="https://laravel.com">Laravel</a> using Bootstrap 4.0.
+<strong>Lunar</strong> is an e-commerce solution developed with <a href="https://laravel.com">Laravel</a> using <a href="https://getbootstrap.com/">Bootstrap 4.0 </a>.
 The project main objective is to create a robust, multi-purpose and accesible e-commerce which, as a secondary objective, extends its functionality with the help of plugins that allows for flexible development.

 ### To-do List

 - Personalized Installation / Config (Page Name, SEO Options)
 - Search Capabilities for Products
-- Catalog Views
 - User Profile Views
 - WishList Funcionality
 - Multiple User Address